cerebral/overmind/packages/overmind-devtools-client/README.md

 - Track state machine transitions in your application
 - View transition history with from/to states and event types
 - Inspect payloads associated with transitions
-- Select between different state machine instances
+- Select between different state machines

-#### 4. Charts Tab
+#### 4. Charts Tab (optional)

 - Visualize state charts defined in your application
+- The tab is only available if the app is using `overmind-statechart`

 #### 5. Components Tab